chapulina/dolly/README.md

 ### Gazebo-classic

+If you had Gazebo installed when compiling Dolly's packages, Gazebo support should be enabled.

 1. Setup environment variables (the order is important):

         . /usr/share/gazebo/setup.sh
         . ~/ws/install/setup.bash

+    > *Tip*: If the command `ros2 pkg list | grep dolly_gazebo` comes up empty after setting up the environment, Gazebo support wasn't correctly setup.

 1. Launch Dolly in a city (this will take some time to download models):